List of Ice Age characters: Cretaceous

 Cretaceous is shown in the beginning frozen in a great block of ice that was jarred loose when the wall of ice began crumbling.
 The ice melted, releasing both him and Maelstrom into the lake which was all but abandoned by most animals.
 When they made it to the ice lake, the first animal that they had encountered and eaten was Stu, leaving behind only his shell.

-The two sea reptiles then swam further down the series of rivers where they eventually reached Manny's herd as well as Crash, Eddie, and Ellie.
+The duo then swam further down the series of rivers where they eventually reached Manny's herd as well as Crash, Eddie and Ellie.
 Cretaceous made a great lunge at Manny, but was caught on his tusks, only to be flung far off, hitting a piece of ice and falling back into the water.

-Later, when the dam broke, the two reptiles went swimming on the wall of water that was slowly approaching towards the escaping masses and pulled down Manny when he was swimming to save Ellie.
-Manny devised a plan to rid himself of the two sea reptiles, by having them try to chase him, he tricked them into hitting a log that was wedged under a large rock.
-The plan worked, freeing Ellie, and the boulder falls on Cretaceous and Maelstrom, killing them.
+Later, when the dam broke, the duo went swimming on the wall of water that was slowly approaching towards the escaping masses and pulled down Manny when he was swimming to save Ellie.
+Manny devised a plan to rid himself of the duo, by having them try to chase him, he tricked them into hitting a log that was wedged under a large rock.
+The plan worked, freeing Ellie and causing the boulder to fall on Cretaceous and Maelstrom, killing them.

-In the storybook version, The Lone Gunslinger and his fellow Teratornis were shown to be feasting on Cretaceous and Maelstrom.

 Cretaceous returns as a boss in the 2014 Ice Age Adventures video game which is set after the events of the fourth film.
 Nevertheless, his survival is still unexplained.